PhilippeLF/Data_Science_Capstone_Project/README.md

 Hi!

-This is the list of Python script for the assignment
+This is my  folder  including the project presenttion in pdf format + all Python scripts for each part of the assignment

-You will easily recognize the expected contents of each through the title same as the one shown in the slides of the report
+You will easily recognize the expected contents of each through the title and references in the slides of the report.

 Enjoy it!